-If the ashes are to be buried, then the ashes can either be placed inside an urn which his the buried, or inside an urn headstone which the ashes are added to.
+If the ashes are to be buried, then the ashes can either be placed inside an urn which his the buried, or inside an urn headstone to which the ashes are added to.

 Choosing Cremation over Traditional Burial

-It has been evident from exhumed bodies that decomposition process in the case of conventional burials takes several years, sometimes even a few decades.
+It has been evident from exhumed bodies that the decomposition process in the case of conventional burials takes several years, sometimes even a few decades.
 Whereas, in the case of cremation, the process barely takes a few hours before the body is reduced to ashes.

 Ashes can be conveniently taken anywhere inside a cremation urn rather than a coffin.
 Ashes interment takes up lesser space in a cemetery or a graveyard when compared with a traditional burial, so it will be cheaper.

 Once a body is cremated to ashes, it still has to be interred, stored or scattered.
 The funeral service for the deceased can either be held before or after the cremation.
 Planning makes cremation easier, especially when the person is alive.
 By circulating a set of written instructions with family, one can determine how the cremation will take place.